apple/swift-nio/README.md

 For this reason, SwiftNIO ships a number of `Bootstrap` objects whose purpose is to streamline the creation of channels.
 Some `Bootstrap` objects also provide other functionality, such as support for Happy Eyeballs for making TCP connection attempts.

-Currently SwiftNIO ships with three `Bootstrap` objects in the `NIO` module: [`ServerBootstrap`](https://apple.github.io/swift-nio/docs/current/NIO/Classes/ServerBootstrap.html), for bootstrapping listening channels; [`ClientBootstrap`](https://apple.github.io/swift-nio/docs/current/NIO/Classes/ClientBootstrap.html), for bootstrapping client TCP channels; and [`DatagramBootstrap`](https://apple.github.io/swift-nio/docs/current/NIO/Classes/DatagramBootstrap.html) for bootstrapping UDP channels.
+Currently SwiftNIO ships with three `Bootstrap` objects in the `NIOPosix` module: [`ServerBootstrap`](https://apple.github.io/swift-nio/docs/current/NIOPosix/Classes/ServerBootstrap.html), for bootstrapping listening channels; [`ClientBootstrap`](https://apple.github.io/swift-nio/docs/current/NIOPosix/Classes/ClientBootstrap.html), for bootstrapping client TCP channels; and [`DatagramBootstrap`](https://apple.github.io/swift-nio/docs/current/NIOPosix/Classes/DatagramBootstrap.html) for bootstrapping UDP channels.

 #### ByteBuffer